Have questions? We're here.

 Smoking Hills (Ingniryuat), Franklin Bay

-The Smoking Hills (Ingniryuat) in Canada’s Northwest Territories have been smoldering, sending gas plumes across the landscape, for centuries.
-Technically, sea cliffs, you would be forgiven for thinking that the multicolored fiery natural phenomenon is the set to an apocalyptic movie depicting the end of the world.
-The smoke is caused by layers of combustible, sulfur-rich lignite (brown coal) that ignites and emits sulfurous gas into the air when exposed to erosion and landslides, which also creates a dazzling coloration of the rocks.
+The Smoking Hills (Ingniryuat) in Canada’s Northwest Territories have been smouldering, sending plumes of gas across the landscape, for centuries.
+Technically sea cliffs, you would be forgiven for thinking that the multicolored fiery natural phenomenon is the set to an apocalyptic movie depicting the end of the world.
+The smoke is caused by layers of combustible, sulphur-rich lignite (brown coal) that ignites and emit sulfurous gas into the air, when exposed to erosion and landslides, which also creates a dazzling coloration of the rocks.

 Day 23-25: Beaufort Sea

 Excitement builds as you sail the Beaufort Sea.
-Whether out on deck or in the comfort of one of the observation lounges, watch as the captain navigates your state-of-the-art vessel through these waterways, which are frozen for most of the year.
-Keep an eye on wildlife, including Beluga whales and polar bears, often seen here.
+Whether you are out on deck or in the comfort of one of the observation lounges, watch as the captain navigates your state-of-the-art vessel through these waterways, which are frozen for most of the year.
+Keep a close watch for wildlife, including Beluga whales and polar bears that are often seen here.

-At Prudhoe Bay, say farewell to Canada and enter the United States.
+At Prudhoe Bay, you say farewell to Canada and enter the United States.

 Day 26-27: Chukchi Sea and Bering Strait

-As you sail westwards to Nome, along the northern coast of Alaska, where the U.S. and Russia are only 100 km (60 miles) apart, separated by the Bering Sea, there is ample time to reflect on your adventures while scanning the water for marine life.
-Share, edit, and submit pictures in the photo competition and attend final lectures from the team of onboard experts.
-You hope to get permission to ship cruise close by Point Hope, Little Diomede, and King Islands in Alaska.
+As you sail westwards to Nome, along the northern coast of Alaska to where the U.S and Russia are only 100 km (60 miles) apart, separated by the Bering Sea, there is ample time to reflect on your adventures while scanning the water for marine life.
+Share, edit and submit pictures in your photo competition and attend final lectures from your team of onboard experts.
+You hope to get permission to ship cruise close by Point Hope, Little Diomede and King islands in Alaska.

 Day 28: Nome | Disembark | Fly to Anchorage